-- 10.4.1 Any steering system which permits the re-alignment of more than two wheels is not permitted. - 10.4.2 The re-alignment of the steered wheels must be uniquely defined by driver input to a single steering wheel permitted to have only one degree of freedom, which must be rotational, and the relationship between the angle of each steered wheel to the angle of the steering wheel must be a strictly monotonic function. - 10.4.3 Power assisted steering systems may not be electronically controlled or electrically powered.
+- 10.4.1 Any steering system which permits the re-alignment of more than two wheels is not permitted. - 10.4.2 The re-alignment of the steered wheels must be uniquely defined by a strictly monotonic function of the rotation of a single steering wheel about a single axis. - 10.4.3 Power assisted steering systems may not be electronically controlled or electrically powered.
 No such system may carry out any function other than reduce the physical effort required to steer the car. - 10.4.4 No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim.
-All parts fixed to the steering wheel must be fitted in such a way as to minimise the risk of injury in the event of a driver's head making contact with any part of the wheel assembly.

-10.4.5 The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.
+All parts fixed to the steering wheel must be fitted in such a way as to minimise the risk of injury in the event of a driver's head making contact with any part of the wheel assembly. - 10.4.5 The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.